 Students who wish to fulfill major or minor requirements abroad should meet with the Spanish adviser prior to traveling.
 The Spanish section strongly advises majors to delay fulfilling the electives requirements until after studying abroad.
 Additionally, students are advised to find a program offering courses that study Spanish language, literature, and culture.
 Not all courses taught in Spanish will count toward the Spanish major (e.g. Biology taught in Spanish does not count toward a Spanish major just as Biology taught in English does not count toward an English major).

 One Spanish major requirement that may not be fulfilled abroad is the 8 credits numbered higher than 410.
 Those credits must be completed at PSU.

 Students interested in completing an internship through Education Abroad in a Spanish speaking country are eligible to earn up to 4 credits of Spanish 404.
 If the student earns this credit for a grade of P/NP, it will be arranged through the Education Abroad department.
+Note that courses graded P/NP cannot be applied to the major or minor; all major and minor courses must have a grade of "C" or higher.
 Students wishing to earn a letter grade must make arrangements in advance with the head of the Spanish section.
-Check with your advisor or the WLL office for contact information.
+Check with your adviser or the WLL office for contact information.